WE ARE OPEN

 health & safety precautions

-In accordance with the U.S. Centers for Disease Control as well as local and state government recommendations, we have made changes to many of our daily operations.
+We have made changes to many of our daily operations.
 While exposure to COVID-19 is an inherent risk in any public location where people are present and we cannot guarantee you will not be exposed during your visit, we are taking many precautions designed to protect the health of our visitors, staff and volunteers.
 We appreciate your cooperation in helping us work to keep you and our community safe.

 1) If you were planning to visit the museum but are ill or experiencing any known symptoms of COVID-19, please stay home and allow yourself to get well.